ssp3nc3r/rethinking/README.md

 # rethinking
-Examples from rethinking book coded in Stan.
+Examples from rethinking book coded directly in Stan.